This document shows the manual creation of all resources.

 Creating a Node Identity

-The same process is followed to create a node
+The same process is followed to create a node identity, except

 that the node identity container